JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 To estimate SFRs for the JWST objects, we adopt the total, reddening-corrected \Hb\ luminosity for each object, as it is the best indicator for the on-going ($\lesssim 10$\,Myr) star-formation activity.
 The SFR relation of \citet{kennicutt1998} is adopted for the Balmer line with a correction of IMF to \citet{chabrier2003} using the conversion factor of \citep{MD2014}.
 Accordingly, the SFR-MZ relation is examined only for the JWST objects whose reddening correction is successfully applied and whose spectrum is slit-loss corrected.
-The latter constraint depends on whether the object has the NIRCam coverage (only in the CEERS field; \S\ref{ssec:data_ceers}).
-Among the CEERS objects lacking a slit-loss correction, we rescue 45 objects whose UV stellar emission is detected with HST.
+The latter constraint depends on whether the object has the NIRCam coverage (only in the CEERS field; Section \ref{ssec:data_ceers}).
+Among the CEERS objects lacking a slit-loss correction, we rescue 42 objects whose UV stellar emission is constrained with HST.
 For these objects, we translate \Muv\ into SFR(\Hb) assuming a typical ionizing photon production efficiency as indicated at high-redshift ($\log \xi_{\rm ion} = 25.6\pm 0.2$; e.g., \citealt{endsley2022_jwst,matthee2022_eiger}) and the factor of $0.44$ difference between the reddening \ebv\ for the nebular and stellar emission \citep{calzetti2000}.
 The assumption of \xiion\ will be revisited elsewhere (K. Nakajima et al. in prep.) using the JWST sample presented in this paper.
 The objects lacking a proper dust reddening correction or having just upper-limits on both \Mstar\ and SFR are excluded.
-In short, 75 of 111 objects are used for the SFR-MZ relation at high-redshift.
+In short, 96 out of the 147 objects are used for the SFR-MZ relation at high-redshift.
+The second half of Table \ref{tbl:MZ_SFR_average} presents the average SFR values for different masses and redshifts.

+In Figure \ref{fig:SFMS}, we show the individual and average distributions of the JWST objects on the stellar mass-SFR plane using the SFR values as derived above (i.e., mainly from \Hb).
+The high-redshift objects are distributed along the sequence of sSFR $=10^{-8}-10^{-7}$\,yr$^{-1}$.
+This is overall consistent with the star-formation main sequence of galaxies at $z=4-7$ where sSFR of $10^{-8.5}-10^{-7.5}$\,yr$^{-1}$ is typically suggested (e.g., \citealt{stark2013,debarros2014,santini2017,popesso2023}).
+We note that some of our galaxies are above sSFR $\gtrsim 10^{-7.5}$\,yr$^{-1}$, in particular in the low-mass regime.
+This can be because the current spectroscopically-confirmed sample is partly biased toward actively star-forming systems, and/or because the sample contains higher-redshift objects at $z>7$.

+Figure \ref{fig:FMR}(a) show the SFR-MZ relation of the $z=4-10$ galaxies and their average points as shown in Figure \ref{fig:MZ} on the $\mu_{0.66}$-metallicity plane, together with the $z=0$ average relation (Eq.\,\ref{eq:FMR_AM2013}) and the data-points of $z\simeq 2.3$ and $3.3$ stacked galaxies \citep{sanders2021}.
+Adopting the best-fit parameter $\alpha=0.66$ found in the low-redshift metal-poor star-forming galaxies \citep{AM2013}, the $z=4-10$ objects interestingly fall on the same SFR-MZ relationship.
+The JADES+CEERS sample, notably including lower-mass galaxies than ours, is also illustrated to show a consistent SFR-MZ relation on average.